 - Keeping school files for record purposes.

-The unit issues unique number tagged the index number to individual student and this is the number used in applying for Council’s Final Qualifying Examination.
-In the past, index numbers were generated manually but from 2005 , numbers are generated electronically.
+The unit issues unique number tagged the index number to individual student and this is the number used in applying for Council’s Professional Qualifying Examination.
+In the past, index numbers were generated manually but from 2005, numbers are generated electronically.
 This is an improvement on the previous practice and it enables easy and fast access to students’ data.

 The process of indexing is uniform for all programmes and starts with accreditation of institution.
-All accredited Institutions have private accounts on the portal of Nursing and Midwifery Council of Nigeria and each is provided with unique password to access this web page.
-Institutions are expected to input all the students’ data on the council’s web page.
+All accredited Institutions have official accounts on the portal of Nursing and Midwifery Council of Nigeria and each is provided with unique password to access their account.
+Institutions are expected to input all the students’ data on the Council’s indexing portal.

 Click here to read or download How to Apply for Indexing